-41 Things to Do in Bangkok (Part 2: OLD City #1-15)
+41 Things to Do in Old Bangkok (Part 1: #1-16)

 This is a two part video with tips and cultural insight.

-1. Chao Phraya Express Boat
+1. Chao Phraya River Boat Ferry

-A ride on the Chao Phraya commuter Ferry is a must.
-It’s a scenic ride of river houses on stilts, and the Chao Phraya River traffic.
+A ride on the Chao Phraya River Boat Ferry is a must.
+It’s a scenic ride of river houses on stilts and the Chao Phraya River traffic.
 It also connects downtown Bangkok to Old Bangkok’s attractions.
-Cost: You can buy a 100baht all-day express ticket on the Chao Phraya Express to all the popular spots, or buy local tickets.
+Cost: You can buy a 150baht all-day express ticket on the Chao Phraya Express to all the popular spots, or buy local tickets.
 Chao Phraya Express Boat also sells individual tickets as low as 14 baht.

 2. Amulet Market

 Not far from the Bangkok National Museum, is the amulet market, where talismans are said to protect its possessor from death.
 It’s courted by serious collectors, monks, and people in dangerous professions.
 Some of them are quite valuable to the wearer and you’ll find some Thai proud of their collection.
 The marketplace runs along Th Maha Rat and Th Phra Chan and south from Phra Chan Pier.